William F. Buckley Jr.: Defining the boundaries of conservatism

 Buckley and his editors used National Review to define the boundaries of conservatism and to exclude people, ideas, or groups they considered unworthy of the conservative title.
 For example, Buckley denounced Ayn Rand, the John Birch Society, George Wallace, racists, white supremacists, and antisemites.

 When he first met Ayn Rand, according to Buckley, she greeted him with the following: "You are much too intelligent to believe in God."
 In turn, Buckley felt that "Rand's style, as well as her message, clashed with the conservative ethos".
 He decided that Rand's hostility to religion made her philosophy unacceptable to his understanding of conservatism.
 After 1957, he attempted to weed her out of the conservative movement by publishing Whittaker Chambers's highly unfavorable review of Rand's Atlas Shrugged.

-In 1964, he wrote of "her desiccated philosophy's conclusive incompatibility with the conservative's emphasis on transcendence, intellectual and moral", as well as "the incongruity of tone, that hard, schematic, implacable, unyielding, dogmatism that is in itself intrinsically objectionable, whether it comes from the mouth of Ehrenburg, Savonarola—or Ayn Rand."
-Other attacks on Rand were penned by Garry Wills and M. Stanton Evans.
-Nevertheless, historian Jennifer Burns argues, Rand's popularity and influence on the right forced Buckley and his circle into a reconsideration of how traditional notions of virtue and Christianity could be integrated with all-out support for capitalism.
+In 1964, Buckley wrote of "her desiccated philosophy's conclusive incompatibility with the conservative's emphasis on transcendence, intellectual and moral" and "the incongruity of tone, that hard, schematic, implacable, unyielding, dogmatism that is in itself intrinsically objectionable, whether it comes from the mouth of Ehrenburg, Savonarola—or Ayn Rand."
+Garry Wills and M. Stanton Evans also wrote critiques of Rand.
+Nevertheless, historian Jennifer Burns argues, Rand's popularity and influence on the right forced Buckley and his circle to reconsider how traditional notions of virtue and Christianity could be integrated with all-out support for capitalism.

 In 1962, Buckley denounced Robert W. Welch Jr. and the John Birch Society in National Review as "far removed from common sense" and urged the Republican Party to purge itself of Welch's influence.
 He hedged the statement by insisting that among them were "some of the most morally energetic, self-sacrificing, and dedicated anti-Communists in America."